alexdevero/alex-devero-blog/__drafts__/draft--values-references.md

 *Note: One way to understand how copying by reference works is by thinking about keys and houses.
 When you copy you key, you are not also creating a new house.
 There is still only one house, but there are now two keys that can unlock that house.
 Variables are those keys, object is that house.*

+## Quick summary of primitive data types, objects, values and references

+Now you know what is the difference between primitive values and references.
+When you assign primitive data types and then copy them you are copying by values.
+Each of these copies (variables) is a separate entity that has no relationship to another.
+You can change one without changing any other.

+When you assign and then copy an object, you are copying by reference.
+You are creating new references for each copy.
+As a result, there are multiple references (variables).
+However, there is still only one object.
+If you change one of these variables, you change the original object.
+This will affect all references (variables).

 ## Conclusion: [...] ...

 [xyz-ihs snippet="thank-you-message"]